PeterCamilleri/CX16/docs/vm_ip.md

 Option 5 changes a great deal about addressing.
 Whereas option 4 creates a linear 16 bit address space, option 5 is anything but linear.
 It is lumpy and full of limits.
-It is segmented.
+It parks its code in 8K segments.
 The format of option 5 addresses is in fact the format used internally by option 4; An eight bit segment number combined with a 16 bit address constrained to the range $A000 though $BFFF.

 wip